refaktor/rye/README.md

     sudo apt install build-essential

+# Build Rye with specific modules

+Rye has many bindings, that you can determine at build time, so (currently) you get a specific Rye binary for your specific project.
+This is an example of a build with many bindings.
+I've been working on a way to make this more elegant and systematic, but the manual version is:

+    go build -tags "b_tiny,b_sqlite,b_http,b_sql,b_postgres,b_openai,b_bson,b_crypto,b_smtpd,b_mail,b_postmark,b_bctypt,b_telegram"

+# Build WASM version of Rye

+Rye can also work inside your browser or any other WASM container.
+I will add examples, html pages and info about it, but to build it:

+    GOOS=js GOARCH=wasm go build -tags "b_tiny,b_norepl" -o wasm/rye.wasm main_wasm.go

 # Related links

   [**Rebol**](http://www.rebol.com) - Rebol's author Carl Sassenrath invented or combined together 90% of concepts that Rye builds upon.